conradakunga/Blog/_posts/2026-07-09-net-11-preview-using-zstandard-compression-with-a-httpclient.md

 Console.WriteLine(response.Length);
 ```

+We are using **Facebook** here because the server already supports `Zstandard`.

 ### TLDR

 **You can utilize `Zstandard` compression with a `HttpClient` by wrapping it in a `HttpClientHandler`.**

-The code is in my GitHub.
+The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2026-07-09%20-%20ZStandardHttpClient).

 Happy hacking!